Full Collapse: Background and production

 Thursday released their debut album, Waiting, in November 1999 through Eyeball Records.
 With the band touring more often, all of the members dropped out of Rutgers University.
 As they lacked a permanent second guitarist, the band had multiple people filling in on guitar.
 Guitarist Steve Pedulla, whose brother was friends with members of Thursday, joined the band in 2000 after filling in for a show.
 Eyeball was aware that Thursday was outgrowing what support they could provide, and asked other labels to sign the band.
 Waiting received enough attention to be noticed by Victory Records, who flew out representatives to watch them play a show in their hometown.
 By the time the band signed with Victory, they were able to tour full-time.
 Drummer Tucker Rule said the reason they went with Victory was that the label had previously signed Earth Crisis and Refused.
 Bassist Tim Payne said Thursday was one of a few acts that strayed from the label's typical hardcore punk style.

 After signing, they were told by their friends that they would find themselves in "a situation that we would regret".
 The members of Thursday were unsure what their friends were referring to – they assumed that the signing would work out fine.
 They wrote the new songs in a collaborative manner.
 In comparison, most of the songs on Waiting were written by a single person.
 The majority of the songs that ended up on Full Collapse were written in the basement of frontman Geoff Rickly's parents' house.
 They began recording the new album after a US tour.
 Sessions were held at Big Blue Meenie Recording Studios in Jersey City, New Jersey, with producer Sal Villanueva of metal band Demonspeed.
 The sessions in November 2000 lasted for 20 days.
 Tim Giles and Erin Farley acted as engineers, with assistance from Codie Brown.
 Giles mixed the recordings, before the album was mastered by Timo G. Less at Surgical Sound.
+The song "Hole in the World" was written as a part of jam session between guitarist Tom Keeley and the members of Circle Takes the Square.